 Summary

-As of January 8, 2025, the UK will require an Electronic Travel Authorisation for all travelers from Canada and the U.S., even if you are only in transit.
-At the cost of 10 GBP, this electronic visa will be valid for 2 years, and you can easily obtain it through their website or app.
+Since January 8, 2025, the UK requires an Electronic Travel Authorisation for all travelers from Canada and the U.S., except if you are only transiting and you don’t need to go through customs.
+At the cost of $12 (10) , this electronic visa will be valid for 2 years, and you can easily obtain it through their website or app.
 You need to do it before your flight check-in and don’t forget that the process can take up to 3 days, so don’t wait until the last minute to apply for it!

 What would you like to know about the UK Electronic Travel Authorisation (UK ETA)?
 Tell us in the comments below.